micolous/gpsdws/README.md

 # gpsdws #

+## THIS IS DEPRECATED, USE gpsd-chrome-polyfill instead

+This has a bunch of problems with compatibility and security.
+[Use gpsd-chrome-polyfill](https://github.com/micolous/gpsd-chrome-polyfill) instead, as this is a slightly less horrible solution.

+## Introduction

 WebSockets server for gpsd's JSON feed.

 This presents a simple service on `wss://localhost:8947/gpsdws` which pushes WebSockets datagrams containing [a single gpsd JSON message](http://www.catb.org/gpsd/gpsd_json.html).